bhaidar/bhaidar.github.io/_posts/2018-09-10-create-aspnet-core-app-with-dotnet-cli-push-to-azure-portal-using-git.md

 ## Push the App to Azure using Git

-The next natural step is to push the Web app to Azure.
+The next step is to push the Web app to Azure.
 To do so, you need to run the following command:

 ````
 git push origin master